mgodoy-it/IT-Security-Labs/README.md

 IT support, system administration, and cybersecurity fundamentals.

 ## Labs Included
-- Active Directory (User & Group Management) - In progress.
+- Active Directory (User & Group Management)
+- Introduction to AWS Identity and Access Management (IAM)
 - Splunk SIEM (Basic Searches & Alerts) - In progress.
 - Intrusion detection and prevention - In progress.
 - Vulnerability Management - In progress.
 - Cyber Threat Intelligence - In progress.
-- Introduction to AWS Identity and Access Management (IAM)